10 Weird Looking Snakes Across The Globe

 Source: “Imantodes cenchoa DT [Q Pindo] (1)” by Diego Tirira – CC BY-SA 2.0

 The colour is mesmerizing as well, with a boggy, swampy quality.
-The iris is usually pale green-brown, but occasionally orange or red speckled, and some have a brown stripe running through the pupils.
-The blunt-headed tree snake is another forest dweller, and the bulbous eyes help them to see in all directions.
+The iris is usually pale green-brown, but occasionally orange or red-speckled, and some even have a brown stripe running through their pupils.
+The blunt-headed tree snake is another tree-branch dweller, and these bulbous eyes enable them to see in all directions.

-The amazing eyesight also comes into play when hunting.
-Most snakes require a flicker of movement to set them off, regardless of whether they’re ambushers or prowling snakes that actively hunt.
-But the blunted tree snake can spot stationary animals, including an anole that hadn’t moved for 93 minutes.
+This amazing eyesight also comes into play when hunting.
+Like a tiger, most snakes require a flicker of movement to set them off, regardless of whether they’re ambushers or prowling snakes that actively hunt.
+But the blunt-headed tree snake can spot stationary, sleeping prey, including one anole that hadn’t moved for 93 minutes.

 8 Spider tailed horned viper